Rotaplast Crafts 15,000 Smiles

 Her family’s prayers were answered by the non-profit organization Rotaplast, whose mission is to provide free plastic surgery in missions across the globe to those who need it most.

 Her surgery was performed without a hitch by Dr. Sibrand Schepel, and a day later was sporting a brand new, healthy smile.

 Rotaplast International, Inc. was founded in 1992 by Dr. Angelo Capozzi in collaboration with the Rotary Club of San Francisco, and then-president Peter Lagarias.
 Their first mission was to La Serena, Chile in 1993 to treat children with cleft lip and cleft palate whose families could not afford the corrective surgery.

-Since then, the group has expanded exponentially, drawing on the time an expertise of 500 medical volunteers around the world, from plastic surgeons, to nurses, dentists, paediatricians, and more.
+Since then, the group has expanded exponentially, drawing on the time and expertise of 500 medical volunteers around the world, from plastic surgeons to nurses, dentists, pediatricians, and more.
 Their stated goal is to eliminate cases of untreated cleft lip and palate among children worldwide by 2025.